 In May 2022 we started preparing the site for construction.

 Before the well can be drilled, the site is prepared for construction.
 Among other things, piles will be placed in the ground and a liquid-tight floor will be installed.
 Then the 'conductor' is placed: an extra protective sleeve for the freshwater layers.
 Subsequently, the drilling rig and the auxiliary installations are built.
 Drilling two wells approximately 2.2 km deep will take approximately three months and will largely continue 24 hours a day, seven days a week.
 Each well is tested and the test water is temporarily collected in nearby basins.
 Dissolved formation gas is brought up with the pumped water, which is captured, upgraded to natural gas and added to the gas network in the combined heat and power plant (CHP).
-The wells are reinforced with steel pipes, which are secured with cement.
+Specially reinforced and partly double pipes are inserted into the wells, which ensure that the hot formation water is safely pumped up and injected back into the deep subsurface.

 Are you a local resident and do you want to know what the consequences of these two processes are for you?
 Then click here.